 Embryos are shipped to your clinic after you are matched, the adoption agreement and relinquishments are signed, and we have made sure that all the requirements of the clinic, the Food and Drug Administration (FDA), and of the state into which they are being transferred have been met.

 Most likely, yes!
 The embryos may have a better chance at survival if they are thawed by the same clinic which initially froze them.
 If you are interested in traveling to your embryos, Nightlight can help you explore that option and coordinate with the clinic.
-Depending on the circumstances, your fees may be reduced by $1,000-$2,000 if you choose to travel to your embryos.

-If you have do not achieve a pregnancy and give birth to your child(ren) after thawing and/or transferring all of the embryos you adopted from your match you can choose to be matched with a new genetic family for $2,000.
+If you have do not achieve a pregnancy and give birth to your child(ren) after thawing and/or transferring all of the embryos you adopted from your match you can choose to be matched with a new genetic family for a reduced fee.
 If none of your embryos survive after being thawed, you will be matched again without additional fees.
 Alternatively, you may use/update your home study to pursue a domestic or international adoption.